|

 In most games the sides are to be determined randomly (roll dice).

-HOWEVER, in Rounds 2-4 the GM may assign sides when announcing
+HOWEVER, after Round 1 the GM may assign sides when announcing

 pairings in an attempt to even out the sides played by each player.